qrzn23/min/wip/magick/content.md

-24. Concerning the Aiantram or Continuous Prayer. — Let the Philosophus weave the Name of the particular Deity into a sentence short and rhythmical, as, for Artemis: ettsXGgv, èTusXOov, ApT£fJuç ; or, for Shiva : Namo Shivaya namaha Aum 3 or, for Mary 3 Ave Maria3 or for Pan, Xoups HcoTY)p Koopiou, Ito Ilav, Ico Uav ; or, for Allah, Hua Allahu alazi lallaha ilia Hua.
+24. Concerning the Aiantram or Continuous Prayer. — Let the Philosophus weave the Name of the particular Deity into a sentence short and rhythmical, as, for Artemis: ettsXGgv, èTusXOov, ApT£fJuç; or, for Shiva : Namo Shivaya namaha Aum 3 or, for Mary 3 Ave Maria3 or for Pan, Xoups HcoTY)p Koopiou, Ito Ilav, Ico Uav; or, for Allah, Hua Allahu alazi lallaha ilia Hua.

 Let him repeat this day and night without cessation mechanically